AH-07/AH-07/README.md

 I come from a Graphic Design background — GCSEs and A Levels — which gives me a strong understanding of layout, typography, and visual hierarchy.
 I’m comfortable in Figma, and I mainly work in Adobe Illustrator and Photoshop for design tasks.

 My preferred tools are VS Code, Git/GitHub, and Illustrator.
-Right now, I'm dedicated to improving as a front-end developer and expanding my JavaScript knowledge.
+Right now, I'm dedicated to improving as a developer and expanding my JavaScript knowledge.

-If you’d like to connect or collaborate, feel free to reach out.
+If you’d like to connect or collaborate, feel free to reach out:
 Email: ah.designdev@gmail.com